Multiflight Stair, Glasgow

 Multiflight stair climbing the heights in Glasgow.

 The handrail is supported by forged formed uprights made by our blacksmith.
 This form detail effectively adds interest to the balustrade whilst increasing the width of the stair at the handrail.
-The design of the upright is based on the uprights used for the main staircase in this property, effectively pulling a theme throughout.
+The design of the upright is based on the uprights used for the main staircase in this property.